-When the volunteers are selected, the beneficiary organisation must encode general information regarding the volunteer and the type of EVS activity s/he will carry out (e.g. participant name, destination, duration of the EVS, etc.) into the Mobility Tool.
-The Mobility Tool will support the beneficiary in the management of the Erasmus+ mobility activities.
-The beneficiary organisation is also responsible for updating the Mobility Tool with any change occurred to participants or activities during the lifetime of the mobility project.
+When the volunteers are selected, the beneficiary organisation must encode general information regarding the volunteer and the type of EVS activity s/he will carry out (e.g. participant name, destination, duration of the EVS, etc.) into Mobility Tool+ as soon as possible.
+Mobility Tool+ will support the beneficiary in the management of the Erasmus+ mobility activities.
+The beneficiary organisation is also responsible for updating Mobility Tool+ with any change occurred to participants or activities during the lifetime of the mobility project.
 Beneficiaries will be able to generate prefilled reports from Mobility Tool based on the information they have provided.
-The Mobility Tool will also generate reports to be filled in by the participants in mobility activities.
+Mobility Tool+ will also generate reports to be filled in by the participants in mobility activities.

-More information about the Mobility Tool and how to access it will be provided in the grant agreement between the National Agency and the beneficiary.
+More information about Mobility Tool+ and how to access it will be provided in the grant agreement between the National Agency and the beneficiary.